How will the governor’s COVID conversations go? - News Break

 How will the governor’s COVID conversations go?

 After more than a year of daily and then weekly COVID-19 press conferences, Gov. Asa Hutchinson announced this week that he would try a different tact: a conversation.
 The governor announced Tuesday that he will be holding a series of “Community COVID Conversations” where he, health officials and community members will talk about the pandemic and about vaccine concerns.
-The first one was to be in Cabot July 8.
-He described the idea as a two-way discussion.www.thecabin.net
+The first one was Thursday in Cabot.
+He described the idea as a two-way discussion.www.jonesborosun.com

 Comments / 0